How Can Brands in China Benefit From Baidu Advertising?

 How Do I Create a Baidu PPC Account?

 Well, there are a few important steps that you need to accomplish before you will be able to successfully create a Baidu PPC account and start putting up Baidu ads.
+Here are steps of setting up a Baidu ads account:

 • First is that you will need to get your Chinese website ready.
-You don’t necessarily need to have a website hosted in the mainland but make sure that your website is fast enough to be opened within it.
+You don’t necessarily need to have a website hosted on the mainland but make sure that your website is fast enough to be opened within it.

 • Identify which region you are in and contact the regional Baidu reseller to set up a new account.
-The next step will then involve the reseller to validate your company and website.

 • Next is the submission of the necessary documents that we spoke about above.
 Then, you’re going to have to wait for at least two to four weeks after the submission of said documents to get an approved Baidu PPC account.

 • After you get the approval, you’re going to need to sign the contract.
-The contract may be signed by an agency on your behalf through the reseller or from a company representative directly.
+The contract may be signed by an agency on your behalf through the reseller or by a company representative directly.

 • Lastly, you need to pay the necessary fees and downpayment before finally activating your Baidu PPC account.
 Congratulations!

-The Different Types of Baidu Ads
+The Different Types of Paid Ads on Baidu

 Under the Baidu Tuiguang mechanism, there are a few types of ads that you may utilize.
 There’s ProTheme, which is available to union members and perfect when targeting a very specific audience.